|

 has ardent followers in the home theater world primarily due to this key

+advantage.
 While both technologies have seen improvements in contrast in the

 past two years, DLP projectors still have a commanding lead over LCDs in